10 Ways To Improve Your Office Ergonomics

 5. Don’t move the same way all day

 Excess standing is associated with a host of negative health effects such as low back and heel pain, blood pooling in the legs, varicose veins, increased pressure in the veins and increased oxidative stress (both of which might increase the risk of cardiovascular disease).
 Walking at a treadmill desk too long can also lead to a host of issues.
+And it would be a good idea to give a treadmill a try to see how it feels.
+Check out our advice on how you can test out a treadmill desk for yourself.

 We recommend switching among standing, sitting, walking, and leaning positions every 30-90 minutes.
 Simply not being static for long periods of time is much more important than any individual movement you can make.